What is line data?

 - Single-byte ASCII data with no embedded control characters except for newlines.

 - Single-byte ASCII data that contains ANSI carriage-control characters, table-reference characters, or both.

 - Single-byte ASCII data that contains carriage returns and form feed controls, if you specify the asciinp or asciinpe user-exit program.

 When you transform the line-data job, you must specify a page definition and a form definition.
 For more information about the page definitions and form definitions available to you, see RICOH InfoPrint Manager: Reference.
 For more information about associating page definitions and form definitions with jobs, see the online help in the InfoPrint Manager Administration GUI.

 - You cannot use the line-data transform when printing files containing Proprinter ASCII.

 - When the line2afp command processes any unrecognized or unsupported keyword, line2afp issues a message, ignores the keyword, and continues processing any remaining keywords.
 The line2afp command then stops processing.

 - InfoPrint Manager also lets you transform and print DBCS ASCII data and DBCS EUC data without a page definition.
-For more information, see the db2afp command in the InfoPrint Manager: Reference.
+For more information, see the db2afp command in RICOH InfoPrint Manager: Reference.